 Breathing Practices and Pranayama in Yoga

-Differentiating between Yogic Breathing and Pranayama.
-Giving a breakdown of each fundamental Pranayama Practice with demos & practice of each.
-Diving into what pranayama means, the benefits, history(going back to the Upanishad/Bhagavad Gita, Yoga Sutras, Pradipika) & overview.
+We will differentiate between Yogic Breathing and Pranayama, giving a breakdown of each fundamental Pranayama Practice with demonstrations & practices of each.
+We delve into what pranayama means, the benefits, history(going back to the Upanishad/Bhagavad Gita, Yoga Sutras, Pradipika) & overview.

 Preparation for meditation: In Yoga Meditation, breath training is essential preparation for deep meditation and samadhi, on the path to Self-Realization.
 Breath is the bridge between the body and the mind.
 When you regulate breath, the body and mind will follow.